MikuKissedMe/Da3018_Proj_HaoLin/doc/Lab_Notebook.md

 ### 2022/14/5
 Multiple changes made to earlier mentioned method, also created new .jar file for graph, solution details added to bash.txt and corresponding .java file.

+### 2022/15/5
+Almost done with assignment 1 and 2, need some help for running make_histogram.py with unix command, just nothing happens.
+Cosidering using DFS for graph travers and solving assignment 3 and 4.